 As with most things it varies.
 But most high-quality LED aquarium lights will last between 30,000 to 50,000 hours.

 LED Aquarium Lighting and Live Plants – Will They Work?

 If you recently purchased a new aquarium kit it’s very likely that it came with a LED light fixture.

-To be honest, it really depends, LED lights can work well with plants but it’s more about the colour range than anything else.
+To be honest, it depends, LED lights can work well with plants but it’s more about the color range than anything else.